mlajkim/k8s-athenz-syncer-the-hard-clean-way/README.md

   - Athenz Sub Domains, if not exist
   - Athenz Default Roles, if not exist
   - Kubernetes necessary RBAC Roles, if not exist
-- `AthenzRoleController`: Every minute, check all athenz roles under certain Parent domain, and syncs:
+- `AthenzDomainPoller`: Every minute, check all athenz roles under certain Parent domain, and syncs:
   - Kubernetes RBAC Roles, if not synced